FEUP-LDTS-2021/ldts-project-assignment-g0208/LDTS/SpaceWars/README.md

 The main objective is to eliminate your enemies to save your ship and move up level.

 ## Planned Features
-The Features are being implemented, but we were busy with works and a bit late on the implementation for the time being but we are getting all the features up and building to get such as:
+The Features all are implemented, despite of being a game simple to handle we implemented all the features using the architetural and design pattern referenced in the intermediate delivery.

 - [X] Starting Menu

+- [X] Loading Level Menu

 - [X] Game Over Menu